virati/MinM/README.md

 ## Overview
-Models inSanity - Mathematical Modeling at the edge of engineering, neuroscience, and medicine
+Models in Sanity - Seeing neuroscience and medicine through the lens of mathematical modeling

 ## Posts